Here Are My Go-To AI Tools

 🎵 4.
 AI music

-I rarely use AI music tools (and mostly just to goof around), but when I do…
+This space is surprisingly steady.
+I rarely use AI music tools, but when I do…

 🎁Free:

-Suno and Udio.
-The two are largely interchangeable for casual users, with similar feature sets and output quality.4 Both give you a generous amount of free credits, so take them for a spin to see which one you like the most.
+The three are largely interchangeable for casual users, with similar features, interfaces, and output quality.2 All give you a generous amount of free credits, so take them for a spin to see which one you prefer.
+Today, Suno likely has an edge thanks to its recent feature releases and better audio quality.

 💵 Paid: